 In Alabama, the statute of limitations for filing a personal injury claim due to burn injuries is two years from the earlier of (1) the date of the accident that caused the burn injuries, or (2) the date on which the plaintiff knew or should have known that the burn injuries were caused by an accident.
 However, the statute of limitations would likely begin counting down from the day of the accident if the victim suffered burn injuries, as the source of the burns is usually immediately apparent.

-A wrongful death claim must be filed within two years of the decedent’s death if the plaintiff is to have any chance of success.
+A wrongful death claim in Birmingham must be filed within two years of the decedent’s death if the plaintiff is to have any chance of success.
 There are few exceptions to this rule, therefore it is normally too late to bring legal action on behalf of a deceased loved one after the two-year period has passed.

 A person who has been wounded may lose their right to sue for damages if the statute of limitations expires before the case is resolved.
 As soon as someone realizes that their burn injuries may have been the result of another person’s carelessness or malice, they should get in touch with a Florida burn injury lawyer.